View full guide »

 PIPEDA requires an organization to provide a "comparable level of protection" when personal information is being processed by a third party through "contractual or other means."
 As such, if an organization transfers personal information to a third party, the transfer must be "reasonable" for the purposes for which the information was initially collected, the information must be protected using contractual means, and the organization should be transparent about its information-handling practices, including notifying individuals.
 This applies whether the third party processor is within Canada or overseas.
 In addition, the Québec Privacy Act requires organizations to consider the potential risks involved in transferring personal information outside of Québec.
 If the information will not receive adequate protection, it must not be transferred.

 Under the Québec Privacy Act, the transfer of personal information out of Québec is allowed under certain conditions.
-As of September 2023, in order for an organization to transfer personal information out of Québec, it must first conduct a Privacy Impact Assessment ("PIA"), which must take into consideration:
+Since September 2023, in order for an organization to transfer personal information out of Québec, it must, namely, first conduct a Privacy Impact Assessment ("PIA"), which must take into consideration:

-- The legal framework of the State to which would be communicated the information, including the "personal information protection principles" applicable in this State.
+- The legal framework of the State to which the information would be communicated, including the "personal information protection principles" applicable in this State.

-Finally, the transfer is conditional on the conclusion of a written agreement, which should take into account the results of the PIA.
-If both parties agreed upon some terms in order to mitigate the risks identified in the PIA, those should appear in this agreement.
-Those same principles are applicable when an organization entrusts a person or body outside of Québec with collecting, using, communicating or keeping personal information on his behalf.
+Finally, the transfer is conditional on the conclusion of a written agreement, which should consider the PIA's results.
+If both parties agreed on terms to mitigate the risks identified in the PIA, those should appear in this agreement.
+The above principles are applicable when an organization entrusts a person or body outside of Québec with collecting, using, communicating or keeping personal information on their behalf.

 The Alberta PIPA explicitly imposes obligations on organizations that use service providers outside of Canada to collect, use, disclose or store personal information.
 Organizations are obligated to notify individuals that they will be transferring individuals' personal information to a service provider outside the country, and to include information on outsourcing practices in the organization's policies.